syncfusion-content/wpf-docs/wpf/SfDataGrid/Interactive-Features.md

-In the following code example, the Headercontextmenu and Recordcontextmenu are initialized, and also the GridContextMenuOpening event is declared.
+In the following code example, the HeaderContextMenu and RecordContextMenu are initialized, and also the GridContextMenuOpening event is declared.

 {% highlight C# %}